-If you have trouble insuring your dog after it bites someone, you can look into umbrella insurance which is a seperate policy that adds an extra layer of liability protection to your existing insurance coverage.
+If you have trouble insuring your dog after it bites someone, you can look into umbrella insurance which is a separate policy that adds an extra layer of liability protection to your existing insurance coverage.
 Umbrella insurance covers more causes of damage than personal liability coverage, including dog bites, and it also covers dog breeds that are often excluded from coverage, like rottweilers.

-Dogs with a history of biting can also be insured through pet liability insurance, also called animal liability insurance or dog owner liability insurance , which is a seperate policy that covers even “dangerous” dog breeds in the event that they injure another dog or person.
+Dogs with a history of biting can also be insured through pet liability insurance, also called animal liability insurance or dog owner liability insurance, which is a separate policy that covers even “dangerous” dog breeds in the event that they injure another dog or person.
 You may be able to purchase pet liability insurance as a standalone policy or a rider through your insurance company, but if it isn’t offered, you can buy a policy from a specialized liability insurer.
 Not to be confused with pet insurance which covers your pet’s health needs and veterinary expenses, pet liability insurance is separate coverage that covers pet damage that you’re liable for as the owner.

 ➞ Learn more about pet insurance

 Most standard home insurance policies will cover a dog bite claim.
 The personal liability provision of your policy covers your pup if it’s responsible for significant injury to another dog or person or if it causes damage to someone’s property.
 Your medical payments coverage covers associated medical fees for more minor injuries, like if your dog bites someone and they need medical attention, but there injuries aren’t severe and they don’t take any legal action.